 Cheshire West Sits Slightly Above the Regional Median on Price

-A typical 3-bed house here at roughly £265,554 sits a touch above the North West England median of £242,918 and just over the UK-wide median of £253,493.
-Rents track closely to the regional average of £1,125, which means buy-to-let gross yields of 5.1% land below the regional yield benchmark of 5.6% and the national figure of 5.7%.
+A typical 3-bed house here at roughly £266,000 sits a touch above the North West England median of about £243,000 and just over the UK-wide median of about £254,000.
+Rents track closely to the regional average of about £1,100, which means buy-to-let gross yields of 4.9% land below the regional yield benchmark of 5.6% and the national figure of 5.7%.
 In plain terms, this is a balanced commuter-belt market rather than a pure cash-flow play: you give up some yield against the high-yield Northern cities in exchange for steadier capital values, freehold availability, and durable tenant demand.
 For investors prioritising raw yield, the cheaper apartment stock in Ellesmere Port and the satellite postcodes is the obvious entry point.
 For investors prioritising long-term value, the freehold houses in Chester, Tarporley, and the western suburbs do more work over a 10-year hold, even at lower headline yields.
-For wider regional context, peer markets covering similar trade-offs include Collyhurst Leads Manchester Yields at 11.0%, Beating City Median and Crewe (CW1) Yields 8.2% in Cheshire East, Ahead of Sandbach's 5.4%.
+For wider regional context, For comparable markets, see Collyhurst Leads Manchester Yields at 11.0%, Beating City Median and Crewe CW1 Yields 8.1% in Cheshire East, Ahead of Sandbach's 5.4%.

-Explore Cheshire West and Chester in the dashboard
+Take Cheshire West and Chester further in the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.